abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 private List<Course> course;
 ```

-A `teacher_id` column is created in `Course` since our reference column was in Teacher only so it added to Course too.
+A `teacher_id` column is created in `Course` since our reference column was in Teacher so it added to Course too.

 We can make this bi-directional too using `@ManytoOne` and `mappedBy` property in `Course` entity.
 ```java